cosmofur/EX716/README.md

                 Normal Rotate: ==   0 > ROTATE > CF

                 There is a bit of a misnomer in the naming of RTL and RTR, and they probably should have been named SHR and SHL for Shift rather than rotate.
-To create a true rotatat you have to prep the Carry flag with the value of the current 0th bit and then use RdTC, where RTR and RTL really are just shifts with a flag preserving just one bit.
+To create a true rotate you have to prep the Carry flag with the value of the current 0th bit and then use RdTC, where RTR and RTL really are just shifts with a flag preserving just one bit.